1v17/CS7180_final_project/dev_log/ebbinghaus-memory-implementation.md

 **Goal**: Update memory operations to respect the current mode

 1. Add `update_memory_strength()` method with mode checking:
-   - In "perfect" mode: skip strength updates
+   - In "standard" mode: skip strength updates
    - In "ebbinghaus" mode: apply decay and retrieval boosts

 2. Modify `search()` method to be mode-aware:
-   - In "perfect" mode: use standard Mem0 search
+   - In "standard" mode: use standard Mem0 search
    - In "ebbinghaus" mode: filter by strength and update accessed memories

 ### Phase 3: Conditional Forgetting Process